trendmicro/cloudone-filestorage-plugins/post-scan-actions/gcp-python-slack-notification/docs/deploy-tutorial.md

             --param="SLACK_USERNAME=<SLACK_USERNAME>"
             ```

-        - Using `serverless.yml` and the values provided within the file
+        - Using `serverless.yml` and the values provided within the file:

             ```sh
             serverless deploy -s prod